project-theory-probe/digital-garden/kikuchiharuma/Multiple Gravities.md

 		- Issue 17 Editor's Note - Inner border of "self"
 		- [[The Strategy of Capitalism Economy Port]] - UNIBA is reaching to dual system capitalism and "X"
 		- Kojin Karatani - Four interchange format that exist at same time
+		- All of Issue 17 - This issue is multi-directional ... so it's hard to write conclusion but fun. why?
 		- ...
 	- The pattern looks like complex interactions of gravity
 		- or a multi dimension scene